Note

 Why grains use logical identifiers

-In object-oriented environments, such as .NET, the identity of an object is hard to distinguish from a reference to it.
-When an object is created using the new keyword, the reference you get back represents all aspects of its identity except those that map the object to some external entity that it represents.
+keyword, the returned reference represents all aspects of its identity except those mapping the object to some external entity it represents.
 Orleans is designed for distributed systems.
-In distributed systems, object references cannot represent instance identity since object references are limited to a single process' address space.
+In distributed systems, object references cannot represent instance identity because they are limited to a single process's address space.
 Orleans uses logical identifiers to avoid this limitation.
-Grain use logical identifiers so that grain references remain valid across process lifetimes and are portable from one process to another, allowing them to be stored and later retrieved or to be sent across a network to another process in the application, all while still referring to the same entity: the grain which the reference was created for.
+Grains use logical identifiers so grain references remain valid across process lifetimes and are portable from one process to another.
+This allows them to be stored and later retrieved, or sent across a network to another process in the application, all while still referring to the same entity: the grain for which the reference was created.